 Recipe Ingredients

-You’ll need the following simple ingredients to make these amazing vegan oatmeal pancakes.
+You’ll need simple ingredients to make these amazing vegan oatmeal pancakes.
 No need to buy a specialty flour, you'll be mixing the rolled oats right in with everything else!
 See the recipe card for quantities.

 - Oats: Use whole rolled oats for the best texture.